JCstumper/Guaranty_Sheet_Metal/static/media/Features.ba069b574fc8048fcc01.md

-# Features of [Software Name]
+# Features of Guaranty Sheet Metal

-Welcome to the comprehensive feature guide for [Software Name].
-This document outlines the core functionalities and unique features that make [Software Name] a powerful tool for [brief description of what the software does and its target users].
+Welcome to the comprehensive feature guide for Guaranty Sheet Metal site.
+This document outlines the core functionalities and unique features that make GSM a powerful internal tool for tracking inventory, jobs, and customers.

 ## Real-Time Dashboard